themattbook/sass-framework/README.md

 Sass Framework is a lightweight CSS framework that provides a set of utility classes to streamline your web development process.
 It is designed to be easy to use and customizable, allowing you to quickly build responsive and well-designed web applications.
 Below is a list of the classes provided by Sass Framework along with their use cases.

 ## Typography
+This framework uses the fonts Outfit and Questrial from Google Fonts.
+You can change both the `@import` tag and the font families in the `_fonts.scss` partial.

 ### Font Sizes
 - `.text-base`: Base font size.